tryswift/blog/_posts/2017-04-10-try-Swift-Tokyo-overview.md

 ![try!
 Swift Tokyo Hackathon Voting](https://raw.githubusercontent.com/tryswift/blog/master/images/tokyo-2017/voting-hackathon.jpg)

 We still feel the energy of the conference, it feels that it just happened yesterday. try!
 Swift Conference attendees learned a lot, observed a lot, enjoyed a lot, and made a lot of connections.
-Poeple who have attended try!
+People who have attended try!
 Swift shared their love via #tryswiftconf hashtag in Twitter, do check it out.

 try!
 Swift Conference is not a community now, it is a Family.
 A Family of Swifters.

-Thanks to amazing organisers & volunteers who all have helped to make this happen.
-Without these people this would not have this much amazing.
-Their hard-work and dedication to the community is priceless.
+Thanks to amazing organizers & volunteers who all have helped to make this happen.
+Without these people, this would not have this much amazing.
+Their hard-work and dedication to the community are priceless.

 Would like to attend the next try!
 Swift Conference?
 Check out try!
 Swift India 2017 & try!
 Swift NYC 2017.